 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.

-For each school with the Federation, any individual can contact the Designated Safeguarding Lead (DSL) of any school if they have concerns about a child or young person.

-The DSL is Mr Mathew Bowen and each School's Head of Learning also acts as a DSL for the school they lead.
-There is a nominated safeguarding governor, Francesca Mahon, who will take leadership responsibility for safeguarding.
-The Chair of Governors, Jennie Wright, will receive reports of allegations against the Executive Headteacher and act on the behalf of the governing body.
+In this Federation, any individual can contact each school's Designated Safeguarding Lead (DSL) if they have concerns about a child or young person.
+The Federation DSL is Mr M Bowen (executive headteacher) and the DSL for each individual school is the Head of Learning within each school: Miss J Flood (Netley Marsh Infant School), Mrs M Flynn (Saint Michael and All Angels Infant School) and Mrs J Thomas (Copythorne Infant School).
+Each school DDSL can be contacted by any member of the Federation workforce, both paid or voluntary.
+There is a nominated safeguarding governor, Mrs F Mahon, who will take leadership responsibility for safeguarding.
+The Chair of Governors Mrs J Wright will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2020.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2021.